The Turning Point (1977 film): Plot

 Once in New York, they rent several rooms in Carnegie Hall with Madame Dakharova, a ballet coach.
-Emilia soon starts a relationship with a Russian dancer in the company, Yuri (Mikhail Baryshnikov).
-DeeDee runs into the former conductor of the company and has an affair with him, which causes conflict between Emilia and DeeDee.
+Emilia soon starts a relationship with a Russian dancer in the company, Yuri.
+However, when she catches Yuri with another dancer, Caroline, the broken-hearted Emilia gets drunk in a bar before a performance, and Emma takes the situation at hand and cares for and helps Emilia complete the performance.
+This angers DeeDee who, because of a brief affair with the former conductor of the company, has caused conflict between herself and Emilia.
 Meanwhile, Emma argues with Arnold, the choreographer, about giving her a better role in his new ballet, which he refuses and leads Emma to suggest Emilia for the role instead.
-It is also revealed Emma has been seeing a married man, Carter.
-During rehearsal, Emilia has an argument with Arnold and storms out, going to a bar and getting drunk.
-She then shows up for the performance that night still drunk and Emma takes care of her, angering DeeDee.
-Emilia suffers when she sees Yuri getting involved with another dancer, Carolyn.
+DeeDee resents that Emma dotes on Emilia; after all, DeeDee chose family life over her career while Emma chose not to have children and to excel as a ballerina.
+DeeDee accuses Emma of telling her to get pregnant and have Wayne's baby so Emma could play the lead in Anna Karenina.

-Emma and DeeDee eventually enter into major conflict.
-DeeDee resents that Emma dotes on Emilia, when she has criticized DeeDee for choosing family life over her career while Emma chose not to have children.
-DeeDee accuses Emma of telling her to get pregnant and have Wayne's baby so Emma could play the lead in Anna Karenina, which Emma later admits is true.
+Eventually, Emma and DeeDee get into a physical altercation on the rooftop of Carnegie Hall before finally settling their misunderstandings; DeeDee admits her jealousy of Emma's life, and Emma admits that she would have "done anything" to get the lead in Anna Karenina.

-Eventually, misunderstandings are settled, with Emma and DeeDee working things out after a physical altercation.
-Emilia is announced as the star of the next season, and she and Yuri make up and agree to a professional partnership and nothing more.
-Deedee decides she is content with her life and the decision she made to leave professional ballet to have a family.
-Emma accepts that her performing days are numbered and she must embrace a different role within the company.
+Because of her stunning performance in Arnold's ballet, Emilia is given the lead in Sleeping Beauty alongside former love Yuri, and she and Yuri make up and agree to a professional partnership and nothing more.
+DeeDee decides she is content with her life and the decision she made to leave professional ballet to have a family.
+Emma accepts that her performing days are numbered, and she must embrace a different role within the company.
 DeeDee and Emma step onto the stage and reminisce together.

 Cast

 A number of actresses were offered the roles of Emma and DeeDee, including Audrey Hepburn, Grace Kelly, and Doris Day.

 Bancroft had no previous dance experience, while MacLaine had started her career as a dancer of ballet and other types.
 She appeared on Broadway performing in the musicals Me and Juliet and The Pajama Game.

-The title "The Turning Point" is a double entendre, meaning a big change in a person's life and being on pointe.
+The title "The Turning Point" is a pun, meaning a big change in a person's life and being on pointe.

 Choreography for the film was done by Alvin Ailey and George Balanchine.